 We find something good in the story of a man paralyzed decades ago in a high school football game in Fort Worth.
 Yet, instead of "why me?"
 Ollie "Babe" Garza has lived his life asking "why not me?"

-That's the name of his new book that shares the story of the 1978 football injury that put him in a wheelchair.
+Why Not Me is the name of his new book that shares the story of the 1978 football injury that put him in a wheelchair.

 Garza was 14 when a routine play on opening kickoff during a homecoming football game changed his life forever.